closemarketing/connect-woocommerce-library/readme.txt

 == Changelog ==
 = 2.1.2 =
 *   Fix: Prevents table sync not created.
+*   Fix: Some clients have less lenght in key products.

 = 2.1.1 =
 *   Fix: Blank filter not working.